River-Mochi/CS2-Templates/docs/PrefabQuickGuide.md

 ## Maxim

-Vanilla baseline = what the game sets the buildings/vehicles/citizens to be.<br>
+Vanilla baseline = the original default values included with the game.<br>
-Prefab-entity with `*Data` name endings -> reached via `PrefabRef` are not vanilla baseline values and can be and are altered by mods.
+Prefab `*Data` values (what mods usually edit) are not guaranteed to be true vanilla.

 ---